Erythritol tetranitrate: Properties

 (PETN).
 The sensitivity of melt cast and pressed ETN is comparable.
-Lower nitrates of erythritol, such as erythritol trinitrate, are soluble in water, so they do not contaminate most ETN samples.
+ETN is insoluble in water unlike lower nitrates of erythritol, such as erythritol trinitrate.

 Much like PETN, ETN is known for having a very long shelf life.
 Studies that directly observed the crystalline structure saw no signs of decomposition after four years of storage at room temperature.
 ETN has a melting point of 61 C, compared to PETN which has a melting point of 141.3 C. Recent studies of ETN decomposition suggested a unimolecular rate-limiting step in which the O\sNO2 bond is cleaved and begins the decomposition sequence.

 Even small samples of ETN on the order of 20 mg can cause relatively powerful explosions verging on detonation when heated without confinement, e.g. when placed on a layer of aluminium foil and heated with flame from below.

 ETN can be melt-cast in warm (about 65 C) water.
 Slight decomposition is possible (often displayed by change in color from white to very light yellow).
 No reports of runaway reactions leading to explosion have been confirmed.
 However, the handling sensitivity in molten state is extremely poor (e. g., much worse than acetone peroxide) and it makes melt-casting it impractical for commercial applications.

 Melt-cast ETN, if cooled down slowly over a period of 10–30 minutes, has a density of 1.70 g/cm3, detonation velocity of 8,040 m/s, and P_{cj} detonation pressure of about 300000 bar.
 Its brisance is far higher than that of Semtex (about 220000 bar, depending on brand).

 Mixtures of 50:50 PETN:ETN have P_{cj} slightly above 300000 bar and detonation velocity above 8 km/s.
 This is close to the maximum of fielded military explosives like LX-10 or EDC-29 (about 370000 bar and close to 9 km/s).

 ETN is often plasticized using PIB/synthetic oil binders (very comparable to the binder system in C4) or using liquid nitric esters.
 The PIB-based plastic explosives are nontoxic and completely comparable to C4 or Semtex with P_{cj} of 200000-250000 bar, depending on density (influenced by crystal size, binder amount, and amount of final rolling).
 EGDN/ETN/NC systems are toxic to touch, quite sensitive to friction and impact, but generally slightly more powerful than C4 (P_{cj} of about 250000 bar and E_{det} of 5.3 MJ/kg) and more powerful than Semtex (P_{cj} of about 220000 bar and E_{det} below 5 MJ/kg) with P_{cj} of about 250000-270000 bar and E_{det} of about 6 MJ/kg.
 Note that explosion modeling software and experimental tests will yield absolute detonation pressures that can vary by 5% or more with the relative proportions being maintained.
 Erythritol tetranitrate can form eutectic mixtures with a variety of explosive compounds, including TNT, PETN, mannitol hexanitrate, and 1,3,5-trinitrobenzene.